aortiz97-stack/Memory-Card/README.md

 # Memory-Card
-Memory Card from The Odin Project
+Memory card project from <a href="https://www.theodinproject.com/lessons/node-path-javascript-memory-card">The Odin Project</a>.